 Even More Elf on the Shelf Ideas for Kids

 Our crazy elf!
-Looks like he took it up a notch from the zip line incident earlier this month and decided to try bungee jumping in the kitchen!
+It looks like he took it up a notch from the zip line incident earlier this month and decided to try bungee jumping in the kitchen!

 Not immune to the rainbow loom fad sweeping across the nation, our elf got a wee bit tied up trying to make his first bracelet.